Fluxblog

 Buy it from Amazon.

-Here’s the seventh in my series of 1980s survey mixes, which are moving backwards in time from 1989 to the start of the decade.
-These compilations are designed to give more context to the music of the ‘80s, and give a sense of how various niches and trends overlapped in this cultural moment.
+This is the final installment in my series of 1980s survey mixes, which have been anthologizing each year of that decade in reverse order.
+These compilations are designed to give context to the music of this era, and give a sense of how various musical niches and trends overlapped or coexisted in their cultural moment.

 DOWNLOAD DISC 1